-The Method: “Pick Your Five Favorites”
+The Method: “Pick Your Favorite Five”

 A simple way to discover your personal style and narrow down your preferences is to pick five items from the category in question.
 So, for instance, when decluttering your closet, pick your five favorite pieces of clothing.
-When intending to buy new home decor or furniture, choose your top 5 from what you already have.

 Don’t Feel The Urge to Fit Into a Style Category